Skip to main content

 Read the API Reference »

 Socket is the central class for configuring your server connection in the Hyper Fetch sockets module.
-It initializes all core subsystems—such as offline, events, and interceptors—and provides a unified way to create and manage listeners and emitters based on its configuration.
+It initializes all core subsystems—such as events and interceptors—and provides a unified way to create and manage listeners and emitters based on its configuration.
 By keeping all data and logic encapsulated within a single socket instance, you ensure that each socket remains isolated and independent from others.

 Purpose